CSCI-4830-002-2014/challenge-week-6/README.md

 # How many points have you earned?

-94/100
+100/100

 (Make your own calculation and replace the number 0 with the points you think you've earned.)

 # How many hours have you spent on this?

-fill-in-your-answer
+6 hours.

 # What is the most difficult part about this week's challenge?

-Getting MongoDB to work on my laptop.
+Getting MongoDB to work on my laptop and figuring out Challenge 4 for the MongoDB.

 # Show and tell (9 points)